-MeRT stands for Magnetic e-Resonance Therapy.
-The Brain Treatment Center uses FDA-cleared equipment that generates a gentle magnetic field to balance and stimulate brain function, guided by sophisticated diagnostics and imaging which improves how the brain processes information.
+MeRT, or Magnetic e-Resonance Therapy, is a breakthrough treatment for Autism.
+The Brain Treatment Center uses FDA-cleared equipment that generates a gentle magnetic field to balance and stimulate brain function, guided by sophisticated diagnostics and imaging.

-As a result of MeRT treatment we have seen instances where children open up for the first time, experiencing and interacting with the world.
-Our doctors regularly see improvements in eye contact, communication, understanding directions and a sense of calm that reduces outbursts*.
+As a result of MeRT treatment, many children can open up for the first time, experiencing and interacting with the world.
+Our doctors regularly see improvements in eye contact, communication, understanding directions, and a sense of calm that reduces outbursts.*

-This is happening because our doctors are locating areas brain that have have low or very low activity and using magnetic stimulation to open them up.
+This is happening because our doctors are locating brain areas with low or very low activity and using magnetic stimulation to open them up.
 Activating these unused pathways allows the patient to process their environment at a higher level.

-MeRT treatment protocols are tailored for each patient to help bring their brain to a more optimal degree of activity, based on each individual child.
-Each patient will have a different starting point based on where they are on the spectrum, but regardless of where they start from, improvements are generally seen as brain function is improved.*
+Treatment protocols are tailored for each patient to help bring their brain to a more optimal degree of activity.
+Each child will have a different starting point based on where they are on the spectrum.
+However, regardless of where they start, improvements are generally seen as brain function is improved.*

-MeRT protocols work by optimizing brain communication which helps it to be more organized and in sync.
+MeRT protocols work by optimizing brain communication to be more organized and in sync.
 This allows the child to have better communication skills, social skills, and more independence.
-This allows for a higher quality of life for both the patient and the parent.
+And that means a higher quality of life for both the patient and the parent.

-MeRT is unique because all other therapy such as ABA, school etc all are improved as the brain pathways open up.
+It is unique because all other therapies — such as ABA and school — are improved as the brain pathways open up.

 *Results can vary from patient to patient